joy smith foundation

 If you suspect an individual is the victim of human trafficking, report it to the police immediately.
 Police do not reveal who reported the concern and will look into it immediately.

-Volunteer your time for the Joy Smith Foundation and become part of the fight to end human trafficking in Canada.
-We need volunteers with all levels of experience!
+Volunteer your time for The Joy Smith Foundation and become part of the fight to end human trafficking in Canada.
+We welcome and need volunteers with all levels of experience!

-The Joy Smith Foundation is Canada’s leading authority on the prevention and intervention of human trafficking and also provide support for survivors of this horrific crime.
+The Joy Smith Foundation is Canada’s leading authority on the prevention and intervention of human trafficking and also provides support for survivors of this horrific crime.

 --Teacher, Grade 7